PhilipWinchester/PhilipWinchester.github.io/_posts/2019-06-05-making-the-middle-count.md

 FPL2 <- FPL[c(1,(GwStart+2):(GwEnd+2))]
 ```

-After the above code, "FPL" is a dataframe which only includes teams with players we wish to consider, how many interesting players there are in each team and the difficulty for these teams.
+The output from the above code is "FPL", a dataframe which only includes teams with players we wish to consider, how many interesting players there are in each team and the difficulty for these teams.
 See Figure 1 of the Appendix.
 "FPL2" later becomes the equivalent dataframe only including the gameweeks we wish to consider.

 The vector "TeamsVector" contains all the players we wish to consider.
 So far, we don't distinguish between players in the same team.
 So even though Wilson and King are interesting players, they both appear as "Bournemouth" in TeamsVector.